ivg/x86-lifter/README.md

 ## Adding new instruction

-To add new instruction basically use `Blx` module.
+To add new instruction basically use `Blx` module as an example.
 The framework is the following:

 1. Use `llvm-mc and `X86Instr*.td` files in LLVM distribution to reverse engineer the llvm disassembly of the instruction you're going to add.
 2. For each LLVM opcode add equally named polymorphic variant.
 Finally, add the newly formed type to `Opcode.t`.
 3. In function `lift` (see `lift.ml`) add a case that matches with your set of variants, and pass the arguments to your own lifter.